Delicious homemade pistachio butter (pistachio paste) made with just one ingredient - pistachios!

-I use pistachio butter all the time, it's one of my all-time favorite ingredients to use in desserts, but pre-made pistachio butter can be tricky to find and is usually quite expensive.
+I use pistachio paste all the time, it's one of my all-time favorite ingredients to use in baking, like my best Pistachio Cake.
+But pre-made pistachio butter can be tricky to find and is usually quite expensive.

 Jump to: